 English and Writing Faculty News

-Prof. Brian Duchaney's article "'If you should die before you wake...': Bart Simpson and the Genesis of Rebellion" has been included in the forthcoming book
+Professor Duchaney's article "'If you should die before you wake...': Bart Simpson and the Genesis of Rebellion" was included in the The Pedagogy of Pop Theoretical and Practical Strategies for Success(ed.
+Janak and Blum, Lexington Books).
+The book, a study in theoretical approaches to teaching popular culture, is available at https://rowman.com/ISBN/9780739176009